Escape-Technologies/graphql-armor/packages/plugins/block-field-suggestions/README.md

 This plugin will disable the suggestions in a GraphQL query.

-GraphQL suggestions are messages (Did you mean ...) that help you adjusting your query.
+GraphQL suggestions are messages (`Did you mean ...`) that help you adjusting your query.

 This can lead to a Schema leak even if the introspection is disabled.

-## Getting Started
+## Installation

 ```bash
 # npm